-Alan H. Weintraub, M.D., Physician; BI Program Medical Director
+Alan H. Weintraub, M.D., Physician; Brain Injury Program Medical Director

 CNS Physician Group

-Alan H. Weintraub, M.D., has been Medical Director of the Brain Injury Program at Craig Hospital since 1986.
-Dr. Weintraub also served as Medical Director for the Rocky Mountain Regional Brain Injury System, a federally designated Model System of Care with extensive clinical research and dissemination activities.
-Dr. Weintraub has served as Medical Director of a post acute residential brain injury program and long term subacute brain injury program during his tenure in practice.
-He also is an assistant professor at the University of Colorado Health Sciences Center and an active consultant to the Colorado Division of Worker's Compensation Medical Treatment Guidelines TBI Task Force.
-He is board certified in PM&R and is fellowship trained in neurotrauma, brain injury and spinal cord injury.
-Dr. Weintraub has special interests in pharmacological management of adults with brain injury, spasticity, sports-related concussion and the long term consequences of brain injury.
+Alan Weintraub, MD has been Medical Director of the Brain Injury Program at Craig Hospital since 1986.
+Dr. Weintraub also serves as Medical Director for the Rocky Mountain Regional Brain Injury System, a federally designated Model System of Care with extensive clinical research and dissemination activities.
+Over his tenure in the field of traumatic brain injury care and rehabilitation, Dr. Weintraub has also served as Medical Director of post-acute residential brain injury programs and several long term subacute brain injury programs.
+He is board certified in PM&R and is fellowship trained in neurotrauma brain injury and spinal cord injury.
+He also is an Associate Clinical Professor at the University of Colorado Health Sciences Center and an active consultant to the Colorado Division of Worker’s Compensation Medical Treatment Guidelines TBI Task Force.
+As a Brain Injury Medicine Certified Subspecialist, Dr. Weintraub has special interests in predictive biomarkers for recovery, neuroimaging, pharmacological rehabilitation management, sports-related concussion and the long term consequences of brain injury.
 He is actively involved in local, regional and national organizations and is devoted to the aging and long term needs of brain injured survivors and their families.
-Dr. Weintraub continues to lecture to broad audiences and has written on a number of specific topics related to traumatic and acquired brain injury.
+For over 30 years, Dr. Weintraub has lectured extensively to broad audiences, and written on a number of specific clinical and research topics related to both traumatic and acquired brain injury.